 - 1. Safety Latch Bar - 11.
-Remove all locks and tags.
-Refer to Section 2.5 for more information. - 12.
+Remove all locks and tags. - 12.
 Reduce the clamp opening and closing speed. - 13.
 Slowly open the clamp to move the cavity plate away from the core plate. - 14.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - 15.
+Lock out and tag the machine and controller (if equipped). - 15.
 Install the screws that secure the cavity plate to the hot runner and torque them to the specified value.
 Refer to the manufacturer's documentation for torque requirements. - 16.
-Remove all safety latch bars.

-17. Check the electrical circuit with an ohmmeter to make sure no wires were damaged during installation.
+Remove all safety latch bars. - 17.
+Check the electrical circuit with an ohmmeter to make sure no wires were damaged during installation.
 Refer to the electrical schematic to identify each zone.